elba7r/system/erpnext/docs/user/manual/en/fleet_management/index.md

 Fleet Management module helps your Organization manage their fleet of vehicles and track their expenses.

-To use Fleet Management in Revalue,
+To use Fleet Management in ERPNext,

   1. Set Up a Vehicle.
   2. Enter Vehicle Logs regularly.
-  3. Make Revalue Claims for Vehicle Expenses.
+  3. Make Expense Claims for Vehicle Expenses.
   4. View Reports for Vehicle Expenses.

 ### Vehicle Set Up